abhilashaagarwala/azure-stack-docs/azure-stack/aks-hci/connect-to-arc.md

 ---

 # Connect an Azure Kubernetes Service on Azure Stack HCI cluster to Azure Arc for Kubernetes
+> Applies to: AKS on Azure Stack HCI, AKS runtime on Windows Server 2019 Datacenter

 When an Azure Kubernetes Service on Azure Stack HCI cluster is attached to Azure Arc, it will appear in the Azure portal.
 It will have an Azure Resource Manager ID and a managed identity.
 Clusters are attached to standard Azure subscriptions, are located in a resource group, and can receive tags just like any other Azure resource.